 The Indigenous Health Research and Education Garden (IHREG) is located at UBC Farm.
 The garden’s traditional xʷməθkʷəy̓əm Musqueam name is xʷc̓ic̓əsəm.
 The hən̓q̓əmin̓əm̓ word means “The place where we grow”.
 The xʷc̓ic̓əsəm Garden has been at the UBC Farm since 2007, first under the guidance of the UBC Institute for Aboriginal Health and current under the Indigenous Research Partnerships (IRP), Faculty of Land and Food Systems, under the direction of Dr. Eduardo Jovel.

 With an emphasis on teaching, learning, and research, xʷc̓ic̓əsəm Garden aims to serve educational and research needs related to Indigenous knowledge and its intersections with other ways of knowing.
-We are particularly focused on Indigenous food sovereignty, food security, and traditional plant knowledge, while increasing participants’ knowledge and access to both traditional and non-traditional plants uses.
+We are particularly focused on Indigenous food sovereignty, food security, and traditional plant knowledge while increasing participants’ knowledge and access to both traditional and non-traditional plant uses.

 The garden is guided by the principle that ‘food is medicine’ and follows the research ethic framework of the “4R’s: respect, relevance, reciprocity, and responsibility” and a holistic understanding of health and healing.
 In addition to its international, community-based research, the garden engages with numerous regional Aboriginal schools, communities, and organizations.